suzumakes/ReplaceIT/README.md

 # ReplaceIT

-There are a million reasons NOT to use Regex to parse Word-Filtered HTML.
-There are some times when this is your only option, and this will help.
+There are a million reasons NOT to use Regex to parse HTML.

+Word-Filtered HTML is a different story.
+If you have to parse this garbage you probably don't have a lot of other options.
+These scripts will help immensely.

 This is a set of PowerShell Scripts, just put ReplaceInFolder and ReplaceIT in a directory together and open PowerShell.

-	cd C:\Users\YourUser\YourFilePath\ReplaceIT
+	cd C:\Users\YourUser\YourFilePath\ReplaceIT\
-	.\ReplaceInFolder.ps1 .\YourFolder
+	.\ReplaceInFolder.ps1 .\YourFolder--or--File

 ReplaceIT will list all of the .htm files in your folder, and ask whether or not you would like to convert them.

-(You can just hit enter to accept)
+###Done

+Creates a backup of every .htm it converts in the directory you specify.
+Edit ReplaceInFolder line 49 to add more.

+Cuts away most of M$'s Word's attempts at HTML styling, properly tags ~90% of Super/Subscripts.

+Formats the resulting code into something readable and workable.

 ###Options

-Remember in PowerShell the options go after the target directory or file.

-	.\ReplaceInFolder.ps1 .\TargetDirectory -vb
+	.\ReplaceInFolder.ps1 .\TargetDirectory -log

-Verbose - The default is pretty quiet about what's happening to your files, verbose will fill your stdout with messages about everything it can and can't find.

-### What it Does

-Creates a backup (.bak) of every .htm file in the directory you specify.
-You can edit the acceptable extensions to add more if you like.

-Creates a log file of all the changes it makes.
-Change line 77 of ReplaceIT.ps1 to put the logs wherever you like.

-Scrapes away 99% of Word's horrible useless code, leaving you with more free time and fewer headaches.

-It's pretty good at formatting the resulting code into something workable too.
+Log - Logs all operations to a logfile in the current directory.

 ###Todo

 1. Limit recursion to 1 level
 2. Table Formatting
 3. Bullets to Lists
-4. Better super and subscript checking
+4. Better Super/Subscript checking
 5. Strict case sensitivity for Foreign Language Characters

-###Want to Contribute?

-Fork ReplaceIT and submit a pull request if you want to contribute!
-The Todo's are next in development but if you see something that can be improved please let me know!

-It would make me really happy to know someone else benefits from this, so if it helps you out let me know!
+###Clone Me

+If you see something that can be improved, preferably one of the todo's above, submit a pull request.

 Many thanks to Michael Clark for his expertise and help.
-If you're here let me know so I can link to and credit you.
+If you're here let me know so I can link to you.